judsonlmoore/judsonlmoore.com/_posts/lifesytle/2007-12-20-life-goals-exercise.markdown

 ---
 title:						How to identify and accomplish your life goals
 categories:				lifestyle
 tags:
   - lifestyle
   - accomplishments
   - goals
   - impact
   - interests
 excerpt:					Do you have life goals?
 Do you need help identifying life goals?
 Or maybe you need help structuring a plan to achieve your life goals?
 Read this now.
 image:						/assets/images/2007/12/life-goals-exercise.jpeg
 ---

-People tend to speak about goal-setting in cliches, which is too bad because spending time in reflection about what you want out of life and writing down your life goals is an important thing to do and to review often.
-In the example below, I share my personal life goals, which I wrote as I was finishing college.
+People tend to speak about goal-setting in cliches, which is too bad because spending time reflecting on what you want out of life and writing down your life goals is an important thing to do and review often.
+In the example below, I share my personal life goals, which I wrote as finishing college.
 The exercise is quite simple to do and consists of just two parts.

 ## Your life goals